RichardByrne95/CI-MS4-TuckIn/README.md

 -   Add an optional delivery threshold for free delivery
 -   Add ASAP to delivery time options
 -   Allow a user to proceed with their order if a restaurant closes while the user is in the processing of ordering.
+-   Allow users to edit messages for the restaurant within the bag.
+-   Allow users to choose to pay with cash at the door if being delivered, or at the restaurant if collecting.

 ## Technologies Used